GPUOpen-Archive/Anvil/README.md

 Are there any Anvil examples available which would present how to use the framework?
 ------
-Anvil currently comes with a single example application, which renders 10k teapots on screen.
+Anvil comes with several example applications, including OutOfOrderRasterization, which renders 10k teapots on screen.
 It uses various Anvil wrappers, so you can use it to get a better understanding of how various parts of the library can be used.

 ...and its Vulkan-related code only takes ~45kbytes!

+OutOfOrderRasterization and the other example applications are located in the `examples` directory.

 What are the known issues?
 ------